-1. Join SCBWI (The Society of Children’s book Writers and Illustrators, www.scbwi.org).
-First year @ $95.00 / then $80.00 USD / yearly.
+1. Join SCBWI (The Society of Children’s Book Writers and Illustrators, www.scbwi.org).
+First-year @ $95.00 / then $80.00 USD / yearly.
 Yes, it seems expensive at first, but it’s a great value.
 Attend local and national conferences.
 Take as many workshops as you can.
-Also join a local critique group for your specific type of writing.
-“The Book” written by SCBWI is sent to all members.
+Also, join a local critique group for your specific type of writing.
+“The Book” written by SCBWI is sent to all new members and can be downloaded every year for up-to-date reference.
 It is a very valuable resource.
 It also helps when you are querying agents or editors to mention you are a member of SCBWI.
 It shows them you are serious.

 2. Join a critique group for your type of children’s books.
 Don’t be afraid to share your work.
 The SCBWI has critique groups in most cities that meet monthly or more often.
 The more honest educated eyes on your manuscript the better.
 Your group will find ways to make your story even more finished.
 Don’t rely on friends and relatives, to put it bluntly, they lie to make you feel good and they usually have no idea what a good children’s story needs to have.

-3. Join the Blue Board Go to the SCBWI website look for the link and join.The Blueboard is an extremely active message board created and run by Verla Kay.
-It cover everything about the children’s book publishing business.
+3. Join the Blue Board Go to the SCBWI website, look for the link and join.The Blueboard is an extremely active message board created and run by Verla Kay.
+It covers everything about the children’s book publishing business.
 There are areas just for SCBWI members and other areas for everyone.

 4. Have you really studied children’s books?
 You must know what is current and what is selling.
 Older classic picture book had many more words on each page.
 Picture books today are usually under 500 words total.
 Strive to read and study 100 new children’s books as well as the classics.
 Study the story arc of each book.
 What makes you want to turn the page?

 6. Is your book in Rhyme?
 If it is, you will have a hard time convincing a publisher to take it on.
-Many editors have rules that they will take no rhyming books at all.
+Many editors have rules that they will take no rhyming books AT ALL.
 We all loved rhyming books as kids, and kids today still love them.
 But, they must be REALLY good.
-Most rhyme for kids is not and editors are really tired of reading bad rhyme.
+Most rhyme for kids is not great and editors are really tired of reading bad rhyme.

 7. Use reliable websites for information If you do a search on Publishing children’s books, many vanity and predatory publishers will come up in the search.
 Don’t fall for their come-0ns.
 Only use reliable websites: The Purple Crayon, The BlueBoard by Verla Kay, ICL Transcript Pages.
-Also buy the latest copy of the “Children’s Writer’s & Illustrator’s Market” book.
-This book has up-to-date information on publisher, editors and agents.
+Also, buy or read the library copy of the latest copy of the “Children’s Writer’s & Illustrator’s Market” book.
+This book has up-to-date information on publisher, editors, and agents.

-9. If you are approaching a traditional publisher you do NOT need illustrations.
+9. If you are approaching a traditional publisher (the big 10) you do NOT need to hire an illustrator.
 If you send your manuscript to a traditional big publisher with illustrations created by an illustrator other than yourself, it may actually hurt your chances of being published.
-It will show them you are inexperienced and don’t know, that publishers hire the illustrators themselves.
-You will have very little control over the illustrations with a traditional publisher.
+It will show them you are inexperienced and don’t know, that publishers hire the illustrators directly.
+You will have very little control over the illustration process with a traditional publisher.

 You don’t have to pay traditional publishers anything.
 If they accept your book, they hire the illustrator, edit your book, print your book and pay you an advance and royalties.
 A great deal for you.

 10. If you are self-publishing you WILL need an illustrator for your picture book.
-One half of your picture book story is told visually.
-If you are self publishing, you need the best professional illustrator you can afford.
-No matter how great your words are, the book will suffer with awkward or amateurish illustrations.
-Professional illustrators know how to pace your page turns, create memorable characters, put everything together in a professional manner and work with your printer to give you the best finished book.
-You owe it to yourself and to your book, if you are serious about your writing.
+One-half of your picture book story is told visually.
+If you are self-publishing, you need the best professional illustrator you can afford.
+No matter how great your words are, the book will suffer from awkward or amateurish illustrations.
+Professional illustrators know how to pace your page turns, create memorable characters, put everything together in a professional manner and work with your printer to give you the best-finished book.
+You owe it to yourself and to your book if you are serious about your writing.

 Hope this helps.